GritSoonjun/digiHouse/README.md

 - Project code 3001202425672131
 ## Version
 - New release early access version!
 - This project leverages Dual Board Synergy Technology.
+Working on micro:bit v2.
 - We have 2 Version for receiver and transmitter board.
   - Receiver board
   - Transmitter board